Tempest (codename): History

 In 1956, the Naval Research Laboratory developed a better mixer that operated at much lower voltages and currents and therefore radiated far less.
 It was incorporated in newer NSA encryption systems.
 However, many users needed the higher signal levels to drive teleprinters at greater distances or where multiple teleprinters were connected, so the newer encryption devices included the option to switch the signal back up to the higher strength.
 The NSA began developing techniques and specifications for isolating sensitive-communications pathways through filtering, shielding, grounding, and physical separation: of those lines that carried sensitive plain text—from those intended to carry only non-sensitive data, the latter often extending outside of the secure environment.
 This separation effort became known as the Red/Black Concept.
 A 1958 joint policy called NAG-1 set radiation standards for equipment and installations based on a 50 ft limit of control.
 It also specified the classification levels of various aspects of the TEMPEST problem.
 The policy was adopted by Canada and the UK the next year.
-Six organizations—the Navy, Army, Air Force, NSA, CIA, and the State Departmen—were to provide the bulk of the effort for its implementation.
+Six organizations—the Navy, Army, Air Force, NSA, CIA, and the State Department—were to provide the bulk of the effort for its implementation.

 Difficulties quickly emerged.
 Computerization was becoming important to processing intelligence data, and computers and their peripherals had to be evaluated, wherein many of them evidenced vulnerabilities.
 The Friden Flexowriter, a popular I/O typewriter at the time, proved to be among the strongest emitters, readable at distances up to 3,200 ft in field tests.
 The U.S. Communications Security Board (USCSB) produced a Flexowriter Policy that banned its use overseas for classified information and limited its use within the U.S. to the Confidential level, and then only within a 400 ft security zone, but users found the policy onerous and impractical.
 Later, the NSA found similar problems with the introduction of cathode-ray-tube displays (CRTs), which were also powerful radiators.

 There was a multiyear process of moving from policy recommendations to more strictly enforced TEMPEST rules.
 The resulting Directive 5200.19, coordinated with 22 separate agencies, was signed by Secretary of Defense Robert McNamara in December 1964, but still took months to fully implement.
 The NSA's formal implementation took effect in June 1966.

 Meanwhile, the problem of acoustic emanations became more critical with the discovery of some 900 microphones in U.S. installations overseas, most behind the Iron Curtain.
 The response was to build room-within-a-room enclosures, some transparent, nicknamed "fish bowls".
 Other units were fully shielded to contain electronic emanations, but were unpopular with the personnel who were supposed to work inside; they called the enclosures "meat lockers", and sometimes just left their doors open.
 Nonetheless, they were installed in critical locations, such as the embassy in Moscow, where two were installed: one for State Department use and one for military attachés.
 A unit installed at the NSA for its key-generation equipment cost $134,000.